Hemmingsson/dancemusic.wtf/README.md

 #### 🗄️ Music Genres

-Dancemusic.wtf uses the 6 Main Electronic Dance Music Genres and their 57 Subgenres.
+Dancemusic.wtf quizes you on the 6 Main Electronic Dance Music Genres and their 57 Subgenres.

 The dataset is based upon [musicmap.info](https://www.musicmap.info/) and its public [youtube playlists](https://www.youtube.com/channel/UCvwUL1or_EKtt-qmt_ob2KA/playlists).
 Created by Kwinten Crauwels.